Join the #ourNFF Team. There are many ways to be a part of the National Folk Festival.

 Each year some 20 Australian Instrument Makers are selected to display and sell their wares at the Festival.
 Because space is limited demand each year is high.
 The Festival only accepts makers of their own hand crafted instruments.
 No imported or factory made instruments are accepted.

-Instrument Maker applications open online on 17 September and close on 19 October.
+Instrument Maker applications open online on 17 September

 For more information visit: Instrument Makers